cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.4.4v0.1
 An agency point of contact SHOULD be included for aggregate and failure reports.

-- Rationale
-  - Email spoofing attempts are not inherently visible to domain owners.
+- _Rationale:_ Email spoofing attempts are not inherently visible to domain owners.
 DMARC provides a mechanism to receive reports of spoofing attempts.
 Including an agency point of contact gives the agency insight into attempts to spoof their domains.
-- Last Modified: November 13, 2023
+- Last Modified:_ November 13, 2023

 - MITRE ATT&CK TTP Mapping
   - None